reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 ### Task 1: Explore the IoT Hub Overview information

-1. If the IOt Hub blade is not opened, open your Azure dashboard.

-1. Search and select **IoT Hub** from the Azure dashboard.
+1. If the IOT Hub blade is not opened, open your Azure dashboard.
+Search and select **IoT Hub** from the Azure dashboard.

     ![](./media/az11-50.png)